-[Self-Test] Is My Child on the Autism Spectrum?
+[Self-Test] Is My Child Autistic?
+Signs of Autism Spectrum Disorder

 If your child is acquiring social and communication skills slower than his or her peers, take this self-test for autism spectrum disorder (ASD) and then share the results with a mental health professional for evaluation.

 Autism Spectrum Disorder (ASD) is a complex neurobiological disorder characterized by difficulty communicating verbally and relating socially to others, alongside a need to engage in repetitive behaviors or language.
 Early symptoms often noted by parents include delayed speech, restricted interests, not responding to his or her name, and avoiding eye contact.
 No two people with ASD will have the same symptoms.
 They might be easy to see in one person, and virtually invisible in another.